strongloop/loopback/README.md

 Use the `GeoPoint` class.

-    var GeoPoint = require('asteroid').GeoPoint;
+    var GeoPoint = require('loopback').GeoPoint;

 Embed a latitude / longitude point in a [Model](#model).

-    var CoffeeShop = asteroid.createModel('coffee-shop', {
+    var CoffeeShop = loopback.createModel('coffee-shop', {
       location: 'GeoPoint'
     });

-Asteroid Model's with a GeoPoint property and an attached DataSource may be queried using geo spatial filters and sorting.
+Loopback Model's with a GeoPoint property and an attached DataSource may be queried using geo spatial filters and sorting.

 Find the 3 nearest coffee shops.